LuffyKudo/Shogi-Themes/Hari Seldon Shogi Pieces/README.md

 # Hari Seldon Shogi Pieces
-Hari Seldon Shogi Pieces are the infamous pieces used in [English Wikipedia's Shogi](https://en.wikipedia.org/wiki/Shogi) article.
+Hari Seldon Shogi Pieces are the infamous pieces used in the [English Wikipedia's Shogi](https://en.wikipedia.org/wiki/Shogi) article.

 And now you can play shogi using Hari Seldon pieces on Lishogi!